pluginsGLPI/doc/source/unread/index.rst

 Management by entity is possible to manage the counting of notifications by entity.

-- Go to **administration > entities**, and select the desired entity.
+- Go to **Administration > Entities**, and select the desired entity.
-- In the **unread messages** tab, select the option that suits you so that unread messages behave differently to the parent entity.
+- In the **Unread messages** tab, select the option that suits you so that unread messages behave differently to the parent entity.
 .. figure:: images/Unread-5.png
    :alt: